 Recycling rates are anywhere from 0% to 56% in Germany.
-But does plastic get recycled, really?
+But does the plastic really get recycled?
 Pick 10 random objects around you and check the label, are any of them made from recycled materials?
-Not sure?

-More than likely, you didn’t find evidence of recycled material in any of the products you have just picked up, right?
+More than likely, you didn’t find evidence of recycled material in any of the products you have just picked up.

 Some materials are recycled but at varying degrees.
 Glass, paper, aluminum and steel being amongst the most common.
 However, the truth about plastic is almost none of it is actually recycled.